umberware/the-way/readme.md

 With a project in Node.Js configurated with Typescript you only need to install this framework with commando below:

     npm i @nihasoft/the-way

+**Note:** This library use the @types/node and the rxjs.
+So, your application must have this libraries as devDependency and as dependency respectively.

 # Usage
 With the framework installed you can now do the magic.